sketch7/signalr-client/docs/TESTS.md

         x - should stop retying
       - when retry attempts limit reached x - should emit error
+      - and while retrying disconnect was invoked
+        - should disconnect

 - given a connected connection
   - when disconnect is invoked